benbjurstrom/markdown-object/ARCHITECTURE.md

 7. **Recursive algorithm** - Children processed via recursion, not flattening
 8. **All-or-nothing child inlining** - Child headings fully inlined (heading + all descendants) or recursed on separately, no partial inlining
 9. **Greedy continuation after recursion** - After recursing on a child, remaining siblings continue trying to pack with parent breadcrumb, minimizing orphan chunks
-10. **Multiple chunks can share breadcrumb** - Natural result of greedy continuation (e.g., parent+child1, child2-recursed, child3)
+10. **Multiple chunks can share breadcrumb** - Natural result of greedy continuation and the final sibling merge (adjacent chunks with the same parent breadcrumb are merged when they fit under hardCap)
 11. **Final token counts recalculated** - From rendered markdown for accuracy
 12. **Semantic boundaries matter** - Chunks respect document structure (headings, paragraphs, sentences) not arbitrary character counts
 13. **Position tracking** - Byte/line spans enable source mapping for future features